danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-Basically, the movie service lets us fetch movies asynchronously (well, it could
-be implemented as a synchronous operation, but the completion block implies that
-it will be asynchronous).
-It lets us fetch single movies as well as top grossing
+The movie service lets us fetch fetch single movies as well as top grossing
 and top rated movies for a specific year.
+Having completion blocks open up
+for implementations to do this asynchronously.

-## Step 3 - Add Alamofire and AlamofireObjectMapper
+## Add Alamofire and AlamofireObjectMapper

 Before we can add api-specific implementations to the app, we must use CocoaPods
 to specify that the app needs `Alamofire` and `AlamofireObjectMapper`.

 Run `pod init` in the app root folder to make CocoaPods create a `podfile`.
 Then
-add add `Alamofire` and `AlamofireObjectMapper` to the file and run `pod install`
+add `Alamofire` and `AlamofireObjectMapper` to the file and run `pod install`
 to download these libraries.

-Once this is done, open the generated workspace.
+Once this is done, open the generated workspace instead of the project file.

-You can use `Carthage` to manage dependencies as well, but this demo app doesn't
-cover that specific setup.

-## Step 4 - Create an api specific domain model
+## Create an api specific domain model

 With these dependencies in place, we can now add app-specific implememtations to
 the app.
-Create an `Api` folder in the project root, add a `Mocies` folder to it
+Create an `Api` folder in the project root, add a `Movies` folder to it
-and add these two structs to it:
+and add these two types to it:

 ```swift
 import ObjectMapper